 - Make an effort to understand what the school is trying to do.
 If you can, express your support for its aim and the values it expresses. - If at all possible, participate on committees and in discussion groups that consider educational issues and give opinions to the staff. - See the school as 'your' school.
-Encourage your children to see it in the same way. - By all means offer constructive criticism and suggestions, but direct your comments to the right people. - Please don't 'bad mouth' the school in the general community. - Come along to school activities Liturgies and Mass celebrations; Open classrooms; special event days; sporting functions.
-You are always welcome.
+Encourage your children to see it in the same way. - By all means offer constructive criticism and suggestions, but direct your comments to the right people.
+Don't 'bad mouth' the school in the general community. - Go to school activities sacramental celebrations, open days, sporting functions.
+Bring a friend. - Join the P & F Association and look after the school's interests.

-- Join the P&F Association and look after the school's interests. - Welcome new parents.
+- Welcome new parents.
 Help them feel that they belong.
 Build their confidence in the school. - Support a broad and balanced curriculum.
-Resist attempts by any pressure groups to narrow the curriculum to things that are purely functional and measurable. - Encourage your children to co-operate fully, to join in all school activities and to take pride in the buildings, the grounds and the school community as a whole. - Together, working in partnership, we make sure our school is great!
+Resist attempts by any pressure groups to narrow the curriculum to things that are purely functional and measurable. - Encourage your children to co-operate fully, to join in all school activities and to take pride in the buildings, the grounds and the school community as a whole.